Magnetic field-tuned magnetic order and metamagnetic criticality in non-stoichiometric CeAuBi$_2$: Results

 Figure \ref{p1}(c) shows the zero field temperature-dependent resistivity $\rho(T)$ data of CeAuBi$_2$.
-As the temperature is lowered, the $\rho(T)$ plot shows a broad shoulder, associated with the thermal depopulation of the exited CEF levels, followed by a sharp change in the slope and a kink corresponding to the AFM transition at 13.2 $\pm$ 0.2 K.
+As the temperature decreases, the $\rho(T)$ plot shows a broad shoulder, associated with the thermal depopulation of excited CEF levels, followed by a sharp change in slope and a kink corresponding to the AFM transition at 13.2 $\pm$ 0.2 K.

 Heat capacity data $C_p(T)$, Fig. \ref{p1}(d), show a clear second-order AFM transition at 13.2 $\pm$ 0.2 K (an equal entropy construction criterion) and a nuclear Schottky anomaly below 1.3 K. The inset of Fig. \ref{p1}(d) shows $C_p(T)/T$ versus $T^2$.
-The linear fit of $C_p(T)/T$ versus $T^2$ above 14 K results in $\gamma$ of 580 mJ/mol K$^2$.
-However, $C_p(T)/T$ at 1.37 K is only 23 mJ/mol K$^2$.
+The linear fit of $C_p(T)/T$ versus $T^2$ above 14 K results in $\gamma$ of 572 mJ/mol K$^2$ which signifies a strongly correlated system with enhanced electron mass due to strong electron correlations and a Debye temperature of $\sim$185 K.